-Two more popular spots for the Queen’s otherworldly guests are its first and second-class swimming pools.
-Though neither are utilized today for their original purpose, spirits seemingly are not aware of that.
-In the first-class swimming pool, which has been closed for more than three decades, women have often been seen appearing in 1930’s style swimming suits wandering the decks near the pool.
+Its first and second-class swimming pools are two more popular spots for the Queen’s otherworldly guests.
+Though neither is utilized today for their original purpose, spirits seemingly are not aware of that.
+In the first-class swimming pool, which has been closed for more than three decades, women have often appeared in 1930’s style swimming suits wandering the decks near the pool.
 Others have reported the sounds of splashing and spied wet footprints leading from the deck to the changing rooms.
 Some have also spied the spirit of a young girl clutching her teddy bear.

 In the Queen’s Salon, which once served as the ship’s first-class lounge, a beautiful young woman in an elegant white evening gown has often been seen dancing alone in the shadows of the corner of the room.

-Yet more odd occurrences have been made in a number of first-class staterooms.
-Here, reports have been made of a tall dark-haired man appearing in a 1930’s style suit, as well as water running and lights turning on in the middle of the night, and phones ringing in the early morning hours with no one on the other end of the line.
-In the third class children’s playroom, a baby’s cry has often been heard, which is thought to be the infant boy who died shortly after his birth.
+Yet more odd occurrences have been made in several first-class staterooms.
+Here, reports have been made of a tall, dark-haired man appearing in a 1930’s style suit, as well as water running and lights turning on in the middle of the night, and phones ringing in the early morning hours with no one on the other end of the line.
+In the third-class children’s playroom, a baby’s cry has often been heard, which is thought to be the infant boy who died shortly after his birth.

-Other phenomena occurring throughout the ship are the sounds of distinct knocks, doors slamming and high-pitched squeals, drastic temperature changes, and the aromas of smells long past.
+Other phenomena throughout the ship are the sounds of distinct knocks, doors slamming and high-pitched squeals, drastic temperature changes, and the aromas of smells long past.